Ivan Maisky: Early career

 As a student at St. Petersburg University, he was profoundly influenced by the writings of Sidney and Beatrice Webb.
-As an student, he worked as a poet with his first poem being "I Wish To Be a Great Thunderstorm".
+While at university, he wrote poetry with his first poem being "I Wish To Be a Great Thunderstorm".
 In 1902, he was arrested for his political activities, and sent back to Omsk under police surveillance.
 In 1903 Maisky joined the Menshevik faction of the Russian Social Democratic Labour Party.
 In January 1906 he was arrested for his part in the 1905 revolution and deported to Tobolsk.
 His sentence was later commuted and he was allowed to emigrate to Munich, where he obtained a degree in economics.

 In November 1912, Maisky moved to London and shared a house in Golders Green with Maxim Litvinov and Georgy Chicherin.
-As his English improved his circle of friends expanded to include George Bernard Shaw, H.G.
-Wells and Beatrice Webb.
+As his English improved his circle of friends expanded to include George Bernard Shaw, H. G. Wells and Beatrice Webb.
 Beatrice Webb wrote that he was "one of the most open minded of Marxists, and is fully aware of the misfits in Marxian terminology—scholastic and dogmatic.
 But then he has lived abroad among infidels and philistines and his mind has been perhaps slightly contaminated by the foreign sophistical agnostic outlook on the closed universe of the Moscow Marxians".
 After the outbreak of war in 1914, he supported the Menshevik Internationalists, who were opposed to the war in a passive manner, acting as their main representative at a socialist conference in London in February 1915.
 This caused friction in his relationship with Litvinov, a Bolshevik, who supported Lenin's policy line of 'revolutionary defeatism', namely that the Bolsheviks should work actively for Russia's defeat as the best way of bringing about a revolution.

 Maisky returned to Russia after the February Revolution, and served as deputy minister for labour in the provisional government of Alexander Kerensky.
 He opposed the Bolshevik Revolution, and as the Russian Civil War began, he moved to Samara.
-In July 1918, became minister for labour in the rump of the provisional government, known as the Komuch, who backed armed resistance to the Bolsheviks, for which he was expelled from the Menshevik party.
+In July 1918, became minister for labor in the provisional government, known as the Komuch, who backed armed resistance to the Bolsheviks, for which he was expelled from the Menshevik party.
 He had to flee to Mongolia when Admiral Kolchak imposed a military dictatorship in Siberia in 1919.
 In Mongolia, he wrote a letter to Anatoly Lunacharsky praising the "boldness and originality" of the Bolsheviks, as compared with the "virtuous but talentless" Mensheviks, and on Lunacharsky's recommendation was allowed to join the Bolshevik party, and posted to Omsk as head of the Siberian section of Gosplan.